On this page:

 The OT’s goal is to assist and educate their clients so that they can have independent, productive and satisfying lives.
 OTs must have patience and strong interpersonal skills to inspire trust and respect as patient improvement is not always immediate.
 Ingenuity and imagination in adapting activities to individual needs is crucial.

 OT is a dynamic and progressive profession with continued advances in innovative practice, education, lifelong learning and public advocacy.
 Currently, individuals can practice as an occupational therapist with either a master’s degree or a doctoral degree.
-As of 2016 there are 164 masters degree programs and 7 doctoral degree-granting programs in the U.S. In Ohio there are currently 5 Masters of Occupational Therapy (MOT) degree granting accredited programs and 1 Occupational Therapy Doctorate (OTD) granting program.
-These programs are 2-3 years in length.
+As of 2017 there are about 200 degree-granting programs in the U.S. In Ohio there are currently 5 Masters of Occupational Therapy (MOT) degree granting accredited programs and 1 Occupational Therapy Doctorate (OTD) granting program.
+The Accreditation Council for Occupational Therapy has mandated that the entry-level degree for the occupational therapist will move to the doctoral level by July 1, 2027.
+These programs are 2-3 1/2 years in length.
 OTs work in a variety of settings including schools, hospitals, nursing care facilities and private practice offices.
 Advancement is possible if the OT specializes in a clinical area and gains expertise in treating a certain type of patient or ailment.
 Occupational therapists can find employment in various types of settings.
 OTs can work in hospitals, offices of health practitioners, public and private schools, nursing care facilities, home health care services, outpatient care centers, community care centers and government agencies.
 A small number of OTs are self-employed in private practice.